It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 A 2004 study, however, reported neurological evidence that “did not fully support the model that schizotypal personality disorder is simply an attenuated form of schizophrenia.”

-In the case of methamphetamine use, people with schizotypal personality disorders are at great risk of developing permanent psychosis.
+In the case of methamphetamine use, people with schizotypal personality disorders are at significant risk of developing permanent psychosis.

 When to see a doctor